Antiz96/arch-update/CONTRIBUTING.md

 Apart from trivial changes (like simple typo fixes), it is advised to first [open an issue](#open-an-issue) to expose and discuss your changes, verify its feasibility / necessity and agree on the specifications.

+### Development tips

+You can override the path to the Arch-Update libraries directory with the `$ARCH_UPDATE_LIBDIR` environment variable, allowing to test libraries during development.
+For instance: `ARCH_UPDATE_LIBDIR="${PWD}/src/lib" arch-update`

+You can also override the path to the Arch-Update systray applet binary with the `$ARCH_UPDATE_TRAY_BIN` environment variable, allowing to test the systray applet binary during development.
+For instance: `ARCH_UPDATE_TRAY_BIN="${PWD}/src/tray/target/release/arch-update-tray" arch-update --tray`

 ### Coding style

 When submitting code changes, try to respect the coding style and the overall way things work, as much as possible.